 Yes, there are four mirror types you may be considering when you make a Magic Mirror Photo Booth.

-I am here to tell you that there are only two good choices: the Glass Smart Mirror and Dielectric Mirror.
+I am here to tell you that there are only two good choices: the Dielectric Mirror and Glass Smart Mirror.

 Forget about the Glass Two Way Mirror & Acrylic Two Way Mirror.
 The glass is way too dark to see anything through the mirror, and the acrylic scratches easily which basically means you would need to replace or buff out the scratches after each gig.
 No thank you!

-If you think you’ll be using your photo booth outside or in commercial lighting environments, the Dielectric Mirror has a lower reflection so it will not overpower the display in these conditions.
-It also looks the best in 1/8″ thickness.
+If you think you’ll be using your photo booth outside or in commercial lighting environments, the Dielectric Mirror has a lower reflection so it will not overpower the display in these conditions and is hands down the best quality for photo booth projects.

 This is perfect all around because you can use a computer, Intel Compute Stick, Raspberry Pi, etc to power your software.
 In addition, the 16:9 ratio format is preferred because you can rotate it into portrait mode so the screen will consume most of the mirror instead of a 4:3 box in the middle of the mirror.